firebase/quickstart-ios/firestore/README.md

 Error fetching snapshot results: Error Domain=io.grpc Code=9 "The query requires an index.
 You can create it here: https://console.firebase.google.com/project/testapp-5d356/database/firestore/indexes?create_index=..."
 UserInfo={NSLocalizedDescription=The query requires an index.
 You can create it here: https://console.firebase.google.com/project/testapp-5d356/database/firestore/indexes?create_index=...}
 ```
 This is because indexes are required for most compound queries in
-Cloud Firestore.
+Firestore.
 Opening the link from the error message will
 automatically open the index creation UI in the Firebase console
 with the correct parameters filled in.